 EDO Qld had the assistance of barristers Neil Williams SC, Angus Scott, and Kate Gover in acting for ACF.

 Last year Adani Infrastructure Pty Ltd referred its proposed offsite water infrastructure for the Carmichael Coal mine – the North Galilee Water Scheme (NGWS) – to the Minister to decide if it required assessment for impacts on matters on national environmental significance (MNES) under the EPBC Act.

 The referral material provided by Adani stated that the NGWS was required for the construction and operation of the Carmichael Coal Mine and Rail Project, and other neighbouring coal mines .

-The NGWS proposes the construction and operation of a large water reservoir, a 61 km pipeline and extraction of up to 12.5 million litres of water every year from the Suttor River for raw water supply to the mine and rail project, and potentially other coal mines in the Galilee Basin.
+The NGWS proposes the construction and operation of a large water reservoir, a 61 km pipeline and extraction of up to 12.5 billion litres of water every year from the Suttor River for raw water supply to the mine and rail project, and potentially other coal mines in the Galilee Basin.

 The Minister invited public comments on the referral as required under s 74(3) EPBC Act.
 By s 75(1A) EPBC Act, any such comments received must be considered in deciding whether an action is a ‘controlled action’ and therefore subject to federal assessment.

 During the comment period, ACF and over 2,200 concerned Australians and non-government organisations commented that Adani’s NGWS should be assessed as a controlled action under the EPBC Act, and the water trigger applied as a controlling provision in the assessment.